(6 votes, average: 4.83 out of 5)

 Asymmetric encryption leverages a mathematically related pair of keys, a public key, and a private key, for the encryption and decryption process.
 Two participants are involved, each with their own set of public and private keys.

 Primarily, the sender obtains the receiver’s public key.
 He then encrypts the plaintext using the receiver’s public key.
 It generates ciphertext.
-This ciphertext is further sent to the receiver, which is decrypted by him using his private key.
+This ciphertext is further sent to the receiver and decrypted by him using his private key.

 There are multiple benefits of using Asymmetric encryption algorithms for data security, such as:

 The key distribution process can be challenging as you do not want the key to be shared with an untrusted person.
-However, in the case of Asymmetric Encryption, you can’t stress-free share the key with other parties as there are two keys involved in the process, making it much safer.
+However, in the case of Asymmetric Encryption, you can’t stress-freely share the key with other parties as two keys are involved in the process, making it much safer.

 Symmetric cryptography is undoubtedly more secure than symmetric encryption.
 This is because the mechanism involves two keys in the process.
 Apart from that, the keys used in Asymmetric encryption are longer and of 1028 bits, 2048 bits, 4096 bits, etc. Conversely, the key size is smaller in Symmetric encryption: 128 bits, 256 bits, etc.